directus/directus/docs/guides/extensions/panels-display-data-vonage.md

----
-description: A guide on how you can create a panel to display data from an external API like Vonage.
+variable--- description: A guide on how you can create a panel to display data from an external API like Vonage.
 contributors: Tim Butterfield, Kevin Lewis
 ---